 If you are seeking an outsourcing vendor for a software development effort, it is important to first look at your team and understand how they really work currently (rather than how they might wish to work), before seeking a team that sounds like it hits all the current catch phrases common in the industry.
 Every vendor will tell you they can be fully compliant with every current methodology out there.
 But, the truth is every agile implementation is its own animal, just as every team that uses a deeply-structured, waterfall methodology has a different appetite for risk and ways to deal with it.

 What you need in a vendor is someone who is willing to look at your culture and adapt their approach to fit appropriately, rather than enforce a new and different approach because “it is better and it is what we do.”
 Methodology zealots who promise to “train and transform” your team while they develop your software are probably well-meaning, but attempting too much to be successful at two different outcomes.
 And don’t allow yourself to be deceived, change isn’t easy on any side.
 If your vendor isn’t fully committed to understanding and adapting to your needs, there will come a time in the project when the teams will have to rationalize their methodology.
-It is better this is done up front and face-to-face, during the initial phase of the project, rather than while the project is on the road to completion.
-Again, your implementation of your methodology is likely to be different than your vendor is used to and the longer you have been using it the more disruptive attempting to change will be.
+It is better this is done upfront and face-to-face, during the initial phase of the project, rather than while the project is on the road to completion.
+Again, the implementation of your methodology is likely to be different than your vendor is used to and the longer you have been using it the more disruptive attempting to change will be.
 An experienced vendor will have been through many different situations and be more adaptable than your team.
 You should be able to tap into that experience and work with your partner to blend teams into a cohesive unit.

 4. Project Management Excellence